sushma66555/testrepo/README.md

 - Jupyter Notebook

 ## Key Insights
-- फरवरी में revenue सबसे ज्यादा था
+- February recorded the highest revenue
-- Laptops सबसे ज्यादा बिकने वाला product रहा
+- Laptops were the top-selling product
-- North region में sales बेहतर रही
+- Sales performance in the North region was the best